Citizen-Codex/svg-brush/README.md

 ```
 then its as simple as
 ```
-import { createBrushStroke } from 'svg-draw'
+import { createBrushStroke } from 'svg-brush'

 const points = [{x: 0, y: 0}, {x: 20, y: 20}]